bedops/bedops/docs/content/reference/set-operations/bedops.rst

       chr1	150	160
       chr1	460	470

-   Notice how this computed result is quite different from that of ``--element-of -N``, which functions more like a LEFT JOIN operation in a SQL database.
+   Notice how this computed result is quite different from that of ``--element-of -N``, which functions more like a LEFT JOIN operation in SQL.

 -------------------
 Merge (-m, --merge)